oyebolasimeon/ooyesquare/backend/README files/VOTING_APP_GUIDE.md

 ## 🎯 Project Overview

-A comprehensive voting system for STCOGA (Scripture Truth Christian Overcomers Church of God Assembly) National Executive Council Elections with separate interfaces for administrators and voters.
+A comprehensive voting system for STCOGA  National Executive Council Elections with separate interfaces for administrators and voters.

 ## ✅ COMPLETED - Backend API (100%)